Coastal Missions Society

 Missionary training happens "hands-on on-the-ground" in the daily life and work at the Coastal Missions base and eventually aboard the Coastal Messenger.
 Mentorship focuses on four areas: Spiritual Life, Personal Life, Team Life, and Coastal Life.
 In keeping with Coastal Missions' faith practice, those in training are not required to raise support.
 Contact us if you are interested.

 All regular workers take an active part in the advancing the Gospel on the coast.
-Missionaries are away from home on the mission vessel up to seven weeks at a time.
+Missionaries are away from home on the mission vessel up to five weeks at a time.
 They also do outreach by land.
-When not on the vessel, missionaries participate in support positions at the office, the base, and in the marine or shop aspects of Coastal Missions.
+When not on the vessel, missionaries participate in support positions at the office, the base, various speaking engagements, and in the marine or shop aspects of Coastal Missions.